pifroggi/vapoursynth-stuff/docs/vapoursynth-portable-setup-tutorial.md

 ## 4. Install Vapoursynth Editor and Previewer
 1. Download the latest `VapourSynth.Editor-r19-mod-X.X.zip` and `VC_redist.x64.exe` from [GitHub](https://github.com/YomikoR/VapourSynth-Editor).
-2. Install `VC_redist.x64.exe` and unzip all files from the zip into the `vapoursynth-portable` folder.
+2. Install `VC_redist.x64.exe`, then unzip all files from the zip into the `vapoursynth-portable` folder.
 3. That's it!
 You can now delete the zip file and run the editor using the `vsedit.exe`.

 > [!TIP]